 7. Invest in storage space

 Maybe consider renting warehouse space.
 Here, you have the power to not only store but receive orders, package, and ship.
 However, with more space comes more responsibility.
 You will need to pick a location that works for you and your employees (if applicable) and also consider access to major roads and highways.
 Does it matter how close you are to home?
-Will it serve as a storefront?
-Is it climate controlled?
+Does it need to serve as a storefront?
+How about climate controlled?
 Is your business allowed to operate there?
-Will there be a loading dock?
-Will you need insurance?
-What’s the lease like?
+Will you need a loading dock?
+What about insurance?
+Have you reviewed the lease?
 There are all questions to ask yourself when considering storing liquidation pallets in a warehouse.

 8. Spend some time on your floor plan